Use the following information to prepare for your upgrade.

 If you are not monitoring PostgreSQL database instances, DPA 2020.2.1 is fully compatible with DPAIM 11.1 or later.

 If you are monitoring PostgreSQL database instances, DPAIM 2019.4 and earlier versions do not display complete information about your PostgreSQL database instances.
-Upgrade to DPAIM 2020.2 to display all available data from PostgreSQL instances.
+Upgrade to DPAIM 2020.2 or later to display all available data from PostgreSQL instances.

 My upgrade plan checklist